beopop/eliksir/README.md

 If the update process fails:

 - Verify that the token is correct and has permission to access the repository.
-- Enable **Debug log** in the plugin settings to display any update errors.
+- Enable **Debug log** in the plugin settings.
+When enabled the plugin writes update errors to `wp-content/uploads/hprl-update.log` and shows an admin notice if possible.
 - Manual installation of a release ZIP is always possible if automatic updates do not work.

 ## Version history